flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 - The **Game Boy Micro** is a miniaturised version with similar improvements, though this time at the expense of backwards compatibility.
 - The **Game Boy Player** is a modularised version that attaches below the [GameCube](gamecube) using the [Hi-Speed port](gamecube#unusual-io).
 It is operated through the GameCube and, thanks to the fact it houses most of the internals of the original console, it offers native and backwards compatibility.
 However, its distinct shape makes it physically and ergonomically incompatible with many accessories.

-I have to say, the (Game Boy) backwards compatibility is an intriguing topic to discuss, so I have dedicated a few paragraphs at the end of the CPU section.
+I have to say, Game Boy backwards compatibility is an intriguing topic, so I have dedicated a few paragraphs at the end of the CPU section.

 ## {.supporting-imagery}